Chelsea's ugly elimination of Porto could leaves Tuchel's team beautifully placed for Champions League glory | Goal.com

 However, whereas Porto caused Chelsea plenty of problems during the first half of the first leg last week, Tuchel's team were far more comfortable this time around.

-As a result, Chelsea still haven't conceded a Champions League goal on Tuchel's watch and, if you include their group-stage efforts under former boss Frank Lampard, they are unbeaten in Europe this season.
+As a result, Chelsea still haven't conceded a Champions League goal on the German's watch and, if you include their group-stage efforts under former boss Frank Lampard, the Blues are unbeaten in Europe this season.

 Of course, Chelsea splashed the cash last summer, spending £220 million ($275m) strengthening their squad, but there's no doubt that they are ahead of schedule in their bid to win a second Champions League, particularly when one considers how poorly they had been performing before Tuchel's appointment in January.